“I’m pain free, walk the dog every morning and am able to chase my grandchildren round the park.”

 - Non-surgical treatment includes: making lifestyle changes along with having physiotherapy and taking painkillers (as prescribed by your doctor).
 In some cases, this can be enough to reduce your symptoms.
 You may also be offered injections to reduce inflammation in the joint, as well as a brace to support the knee joint

-- Surgical options include knee realignment surgery (osteotomy) or partial or total knee replacement surgery.
+- Surgical options include knee realignment surgery (osteotomy), partial or total knee replacement surgery or knee join distraction.
 In some cases, you may also be offered adipose tissue therapy